mikeysteele/ng-bootstrap/README.md

 You need to have an Angular project with the supported Angular version.
 We strongly recommend using [Angular CLI](https://cli.angular.io) for this.

-You also need to add Bootstrap 4 CSS to your application by using your preferred way (it really depends on the setup you're using).
-Ex. for Angular CLI you can [get Bootstrap from npm](https://www.npmjs.com/package/bootstrap) and update your `angular.json` with something like:
+You also need to add Foundation 4 CSS to your application by using your preferred way (it really depends on the setup you're using).
+Ex. for Angular CLI you can [get Foundation from npm](https://www.npmjs.com/package/bootstrap) and update your `angular.json` with something like:

 ```json
 "styles": [